deislabs/deislabs.io/content/posts/introducing-slight.md

 ## Standardization

-Without standardization and community support, SpiderLightning will not go far.
+Without standardization and community support, SpiderLightning interfaces will not go far.
 We are working with the WebAssembly community to standardize these distributed application capability interfaces.

+Success via standardization will provide a common set of capabilities accessible by **ANY** runtime that exposes those interfaces.
+It means that you write application code once, and you can run it on any runtime that implement the standard interfaces.

+What's more, these interfaces are building on top of the [WebAssembly Component Model](https://github.com/WebAssembly/component-model), which can extend these standard interfaces to even more.
+For example, you can extend the key-value store interface to add transactional capability.

-In fact, they are already in WebAssembly System Interface (WASI) phase 1 proposals.
-You can find the proposals [here](https://github.com/WebAssembly/WASI/blob/main/Proposals.md).
+You may find the proposals [here](https://github.com/WebAssembly/WASI/blob/main/Proposals.md).

 Our next step is to work with multiple parties to design a set of interfaces that find the balance between rich feature sets and portability across providers.

 ## Finishing thoughts